Keyboard shortcuts

 • Linux: Install via your package manager or from NVIDIA’s website

-• Windows: Download installer from NVIDIA
+• Windows: Download the installer from NVIDIA

 • macOS: Not supported for CUDA (CPU fallback only)